FarahIbrar/CFG-SQL-Deloitte/Week 7/mock_project/README.md

 - Average Profit per Product
 - Number of Customers per Country

 These metrics were used to create various charts and visualizations.

-These metrics were used to create various charts and visualizations.
 The data visualization covered several key topics:
 - What factors contribute to a country achieving the highest revenue?
 - How do price and sales volume affect revenue breakdown?